oracle/tribuo/docs/Architecture.md

 ### Built-in formats

 Tribuo supports several common input formats for loading in data:
 - libsvm/svmlight - a sparse numerical format for classification and regression tasks.
 - CSV - a plain text delimited format (using an RFC4180 compliant parser).
-- JSON - JavaScript Object Notation, Tribuo natively reads JSON objects which are a map from String to primitive value, and the whole file is an array of such objects.
+- JSON - JavaScript Object Notation, Tribuo natively reads JSON objects which are a map from String to primitive value.
+The whole file is an array of such objects.
 - SQL - Tribuo has a JDBC loader which can query a database and convert the result set into Tribuo `Example`s.
 - text - a one document per line format, with the response variable before the text delimited by ` ## `.

-There are two CSV loaders, a simple one for reading a CSV file (with or without a header) where all the columns are either features or responses, and a complex loader based on Tribuo's `RowProcessor`.
+There are two CSV loaders:  A simple one for reading a CSV file (with or without a header) where all the columns are either features or responses, and a complex loader based on Tribuo's `RowProcessor`.
 The `RowProcessor` also underlies the SQL and JSON loaders, and is extremely configurable.
 For more details see the [Columnar Inputs](#columnar-inputs) section below.
-If there are other common formats that are of interest, let us know by filing an issue.
+If there are other common formats of interest, let us know by filing an issue.

 Tribuo's interfaces are extensible, and implementing another format simply requires implementing the `DataSource` interface.
-We recommend looking at `LibSVMDataSource` or `TextDataSource` to see how to implement one for a flat file format.
+We recommend using `LibSVMDataSource` or `TextDataSource` as examples of how to implement a flat file format.
 For columnar data, Tribuo has specialised processing infrastructure.
 This is used for the CSV, JSON and SQL loaders, and provides a large amount of flexibility.

 ### Columnar Inputs

 Columnar data sources require a configurable extraction step to map the columns into Tribuo `Example` and `Feature` objects.
-A single column may contain many features, or may be unnecessary, or may contain `Example` level metadata.
+A single column may contain multiple features, may be extraneous, or may contain `Example` level metadata.
 In addition, the user must specify which column(s) contain the output variable.
-To support this usecase Tribuo provides the `RowProcessor` a configurable mechanism for converting a `ColumnarIterator.Row`, which is a tuple of a `Map<String,String>` and an row number into an `Example`.
-The `RowProcessor` uses 4 interfaces to process the input map:
+To support this usecase, Tribuo provides the `RowProcessor `, a configurable mechanism for converting a `ColumnarIterator.Row` (which is a tuple of a `Map<String,String>` and a row number) into an `Example`.
+The `RowProcessor` uses four interfaces to process the input map:
 - `FieldExtractor` - processes the whole row at once, extracting metadata fields which are written into the `Example`.
-Metadata fields are things like the `Example`'s id number.
-The `Example`'s weight is handled as a special case of the metadata processing as described in the javadoc.
+An example of such a metadata field is the `Example`'s id number.
+As described in the javadoc, the `Example`'s weight is handled as a special case of the metadata processing.
 - `FieldProcessor` - processes a single field, producing a (possibly empty) list of `Feature`s.
 - `FeatureProcessor` - processes all the features after they have been generated by a `FieldProcessor`.
-This allows the generation of features which depend upon multiple other features (such as conjunctions), and also to filter out irrelevant or unnecessary features.
+This allows the generation of features which depend upon multiple other features, such as conjunctions.
+It also facilitates the filtering out irrelevant or unnecessary features.
-- `ResponseProcessor` - processes the designated response fields, using the supplied `OutputFactory` to convert the field text into an `Output` instance.
+- `ResponseProcessor` - processes the designated response fields using the supplied `OutputFactory` to convert the field text into an `Output` instance.

-The different interfaces are supplied to the `RowProcessor` on construction (or configuration).
-By default `FieldProcessor`s are bound to a single column, but there is an optional system which generates new `FieldProcessor`s based on supplied regexes.
-This can be used if the data is drawn from a schema-less format, where the user doesn't know what fields will be present in each document, or if the set of fields is large and the number of unique `FieldProcessor`s is small (e.g. so that the same field processor can be applied to all columns beginning with "A", without writing a very large configuration or code file to describe them all).
-These regexes are usually instantiated once, before any rows are processed, but `RowProcessor` is intentionally subclass-able so developers can trigger expansion whenever necessary.
-In the current implementation there is at most one `FieldProcessor` per field, we'll reconsider this restriction if there is sufficient interest.
+These interfaces are supplied to the `RowProcessor` on construction (or configuration).
+By default, `FieldProcessor`s are bound to a single column, but there is an optional system which generates new `FieldProcessor`s based on supplied regexes.
+This can be used if the data is drawn from a schema-less format, where the user doesn't know what fields will be present in each document.
+The regex system is also useful when the set of fields is large and the number of unique `FieldProcessor`s is small.
+For example, the same field processor can be applied to all columns whose name begins with "A", thus avoiding the need to write a very large configuration or code file to describe all such columns.
+These regexes are usually instantiated once , before any rows are processed, but `RowProcessor` is intentionally subclass-able so that developers can trigger expansion whenever necessary.
+In the current implementation, there is at most one `FieldProcessor` per field; we'll reconsider this restriction if there is sufficient interest.

-Internally the `RowProcessor` operates on `ColumnarFeature` which is a feature subclass that tracks both the feature name and the column name.
-It's used to allow additional flexibility in the `FeatureProcessor`s when generating conjunction or other cross-cutting features.
-The `Example` contract does not guarantee that the feature objects are preserved after being stored in an `Example` so don't depend on `ColumnarFeature` outside of the columnar processing infrastructure.
+Internally, the `RowProcessor` operates on `ColumnarFeature`, which is a feature subclass that tracks both the feature name and the column name.
+It's used to allow additional flexibility in the `FeatureProcessor`s when generating conjunction or other cross-cutting features. `ColumnarFeature`s should not be depended on outside of the columnar processing infrastructure since the Example` contract does not guarantee that feature objects are preserved after being stored in an `Example`.

-If your columnar data is not in a format currently supported by Tribuo, you can subclass `ColumnarDataSource`, provide an implementation of `ColumnarIterator` which converts from your input format into `ColumnarIterator.Row`, and then configure the `RowProcessor` to extract `Example`s from your data.
+If your columnar data is not in a format currently supported by Tribuo, you can subclass `ColumnarDataSource`, provide an implementation of `ColumnarIterator,` which converts from your input format into `ColumnarIterator.Row`, and then configure the `RowProcessor` to extract `Example`s from your data.